TheJambo/Steam-Profile-Picture-Bot/README.md

 # Steam Avatar Bot
 This is a short *Bash script* that uses *cURL* to send a profile change request to Steam's servers.
-No bugs or exploits were used in the making of this script, as it does the same thing your Steam client or web browser would do.
+No bugs or exploits have been used in the making of this script, as it does the same thing your Steam client or web browser would do.
 This script currently only runs on Linux, however there are [alternatives](https://github.com/Leystryku/steamavatarchange) available for Windows.
 If anyone would like to port this script to Windows, feel free to do so.

 While using this script, keep in mind that Steam might change the way it handles requests and, as a consequence, this script might no longer work as intended.